Data Protection and Privacy Notice

 We will not transfer your personal information outside the EU without your explicit consent.

 If we do, you can expect a similar degree of protection in respect of your personal information.

 “Third-parties” includes third-party service providers (including contractors, consultants, designated agents) and other entities within the Association.
-The following activities are carried out by third-party service providers: payroll, employee and member benefits provision and administration, IT services and recruitment services.
+The following activities are carried out by third-party service providers: member benefits provision and administration, third-party service providers in partnership with the NTIA.

 All our third-party service providers and other entities in the Association are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party services providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the Association.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.